Signed in as:

 filler@godaddy.com

-Coming 2025 for National Poetry Month!
-Join us at the Watsonville Public Library on Saturday, April 5th, from 1:00 to 4:00 pm.
-Our theme continues as "Bringing the National and Local Together."
-Free and online!
+Join us for National Poetry Month at the Watsonville Public Library on Saturday, April 5th, from 1:30 to 3:30 pm.
+Free.
+This is a hybrid event: in person and online!

 For nearly five centuries, the rich tapestry of Latino poetry has been woven from a wealth of languages and cultures.
 With distinctive rhythms, lyricism, and candor, and nuanced understandings of place, history, and origin, Latino poets have brought dazzling insight to what it means to make a home in America.
-We had a lovely poetry reading and conversation!
+We hope to have a lovely poetry reading and conversation!

 This program is presented as part of Latino Poetry: Places We Call Home, a major public humanities initiative taking place across the nation in 2024 and 2025, directed by Library of America and funded with generous support from the National Endowment for the Humanities.